A Temple-Building People

 Crossing the plains to Utah, the Latter-day Saint pioneers resumed their temple building with great fervor.
 They desired salvation in the kingdom of God.
 They understood that temple ordinances were essential to that salvation, and so they spared no effort in building temples in which to receive them.
 In the West, they were able to find a place of refuge where the Church could begin to flourish.
 In the coming years, four temples were constructed throughout Utah, including the iconic Salt Lake Temple.

-Regardless of the time in history, a temple of God is the most sacred place of worship in the world — a place where heaven touches the earth, a place where marvelous blessings are bestowed, and a place where we can feel closer to our Heavenly Father and Jesus Christ and strive to become more like Them.
+Regardless of the time in history, a temple of God is the most sacred place of worship in the world — a place where heaven touches the earth, a place where marvelous blessings are bestowed, and a place where we can feel closer to our Heavenly Father and Jesus Christ as we strive to become more like Them.